Your guide to Bordeaux

-Bordeaux holiday highlights
+Bordeaux highlights

 Explore the historic harbour

-Begin your holiday to Bordeaux by exploring the UNESCO World Heritage–listed harbour, ‘Port de la Lune’ (Port of the Moon).
+Begin your stay in Bordeaux by exploring the UNESCO World Heritage–listed harbour, ‘Port de la Lune’ (Port of the Moon).
 With 350 historic structures here, you’ll want to set aside a few hours to see them all.
 The ‘Miroir d’Eau’ (Water Mirror) makes the biggest splash.
 Covering an enormous footprint, the world’s largest reflecting pool can be walked right over and is the most photographed site in Bordeaux.

 Go wine tasting

-No holiday to Bordeaux would be complete without visiting one of the region’s many vineyards.
+No trip to Bordeaux would be complete without visiting one of the region’s many vineyards.
 There are literally thousands of chateaux to choose from.
 Unsure where to start?
 Why not join a vineyard tour for sightseeing and wine tasting.
 The Graves region has been producing wine since the Middle Ages.
 Home to the iconic Chateau Pape Clement, it’s an unmissable stop for any wine connoisseur.

 Surf the dunes